7th September 2017 3 minute read

 There are lots of people out there who have transformation strategies, but haven’t been able to get value from them or bring them to life.
 I think that where Capita adds value is around bridging the gap between strategy and delivery – we are very practical souls at Capita!
 We are definitive rollers-up-of-the-sleeve.
 That’s a strength, because the thing with digital is you’ve just got to get on with it and get started.
 You can’t just sit there polishing your grand plan.
 We’ve got depth in our bench across every subject area, not to mention people who’ve already made it happen in at least three different places, and have got the scars to prove it!

-The full article from Catherine can be found in the latest edition of Intelligence, as well as additional insight from further Digital Transformation experts.
-Read all about it here.
+The full article from Catherine can be found in the September 2017 edition of Intelligence, alongside additional insight from further Digital Transformation experts.
+Find this edition, as well as the rest of our archive, on our Intelligence report hub.

 As part of our series of Innovation Breakfasts, Catherine will be running a Digital Transformation Masterclass later in September.
 The breakfasts, organised by Capita Customer Management, explore a range of subjects that impact on customer service and the customer experience.
 It’s a chance for our clients to meet experts from within and outside Capita, hear their views, and pose questions during a round table session at the end.
 Attendance is by invitation only.